 Figure 17 show a correct pilot flame pattern and also shows an incorrect pilot flame pattern.
 The incorrect pilot flame pattern is not touching thermocouple.
 This will cause the thermocouple to cool.
 When the thermocouple cools, the heater will shut down.
-If pilot flame pattern is incorrect, as shown in Figure 17:
+If pilot flame pattern is incorrect, as shown in Figure 17: (Note: This heater contains 2 pilots; 1 for NG operation and 1 for LP/Propane operation.
+Make sure the pilot relevent to the type of fuel used is always clean.)

-- Turn heater off (see To Turn OFF Gas to Appliance, page 10) - See Troubleshooting, pages 12-13.
+Turn heater off (see To Turn OFF Gas to Appliance, page 10)

+See Troubleshooting, pages 12-13.